The Face at the Window (1919 film)

 The Face at the Window is a 1919 Australian silent film about a master criminal and serial killer sought by the police.
 It was based on the popular 1897 play that opened to positive reviews and remained a stage hit for three decades.
 The play's success led to its being adapted several times as a film, this Australian production being the first.
-It was later remade three times in England...a 1920 film directed by Wilfred Noy, a 1932 film directed by Leslie Hiscott and the 1939 Tod Slaughter production, which is considered the best.
+It was later remade three times in England: a 1920 film directed by Wilfred Noy, a 1932 film directed by Leslie S. Hiscott and the 1939 Tod Slaughter production, which is considered the best.

 The producer O'Connor played the villain in the film, and the director Villiers also played a major role.
 The film is today considered lost, and very obscure.

 Plot

 In Paris, a thief and murderer known as "Le Loup" (actually Lucio Delgrade) hides his identity behind a mask and howls before he kills his victims.
 He has killed 36 people in all.
 He kills a caretaker while rifling a safe.
 Then he stabs a banker, M. de Brison, whose daughter Marie has spurned his advances.
 Detective Paul Gouffet investigates, and Le Loup kills him.
 However, the detective is temporarily revived from the dead through a scientific device invented by a mad doctor and his reanimated hand is just able to write the name of Le Loup's real identity.
 The police go after Le Loup and the arch fiend is shot while trying to escape.